pietersartain/pietersartain.com-hugo/content/post/2018-01-24-understanding-guitar-tone.md

     - notes
 ---

-This post is about a hobby I haven't written about for a long while: music.
+This post is about a hobby that's been languishing a while: music.
 It's been a significant part of my life since I've been born, and I've been making music on and off since about 1997.
 Despite that, I've never done a deep dive on electric guitar tone.
 Mostly this is just reference, to document what I've learned in my explorations so far.

 One day I might swap the ASCII art out for actual images, but one problem at a time :)